-The National Oceanic and Atmospheric Administration (NOAA) Center for Tsunami Research (NCTR) at the NOAA Pacific Marine Environmental Laboratory (PMEL) has developed a tsunami forecasting capability for operational use by NOAA's two Tsunami Warning Centers located in Hawai'i and Alaska (Titov et al., 2005).
+The National Oceanic and Atmospheric Administration (NOAA) Center for Tsunami Research (NCTR) at the NOAA Pacific Marine Environmental Laboratory (PMEL) has developed a tsunami forecasting capability for operational use by NOAA's two Tsunami Warning Centers located in Hawaii and Alaska (Titov et al., 2005).
 The system is designed to efficiently provide basin-wide warning of approaching tsunami waves accurately and quickly.
 The system, termed Short-term Inundation Forecast of Tsunamis (SIFT), combines real-time tsunami event data with numerical models to produce estimates of tsunami wave arrival times and amplitudes at a coastal community of interest.
-The SIFT system integrates several key components: deep-ocean observations of tsunamis in real time, a basin-wide pre-computed propagation database of water level and flow velocities based on potential seismic unit sources, an inversion algorithm to refine the tsunami source based on deep-ocean observations during an event, and high-resolution tsunami forecast models termed Forecast Models.
+The SIFT system integrates several key components: deep-ocean observations of tsunamis in real time, a basin-wide pre-computed propagation database of water level and flow velocities based on potential seismic unit sources, an inversion algorithm to refine the tsunami source based on deep-ocean observations during an event, and high-resolution tsunami forecast models.

-Montauk, New York is in the eastern part of Long Island and approximately 100 miles east of New York, NY (Figure 1).
-It covers an area of 19.8 square miles with pristine white beaches and diverse parkland spanning over acres (Montauk Chamber of Commerce, 2013).
-The area covers a range of habitats ranging from maritime beaches and dune, forests (coastal and maritime), grasslands and shrub-lands and wetlands (fresh, salt and brackish) (The Nature Conservancy, 2013).
-Montauk was occupied by Native Americans when the first European arrived in early 1600's.
-Montauk Sachem ruled the Native Americans from Montauk to the west end of the Island.
-The principal village then was located at Fort Pond (Figure 2) which is near Montauk Point.
-The Europeans were a group English men and women from Massachusetts who purchased land in 1648 from the Montauk Indians that covered Southampton's eastern boundary to Napeague Beach.
+Montauk is in the eastern part of Long Island, New York, and approximately 100 miles east of New York City (Figure 1).
+Boasting pristine white beaches and acres of diverse parkland, Montauk covers 19.8 sq mi (Montauk Chamber of Commerce, 2013)which encompasses a variety of habitat: maritime beaches, dunes, forests (coastal and maritime), grasslands, shrublands and wetlands (fresh, salt and brackish) (The Nature Conservancy, 2013).
+Montauk was occupied by Native Americans when the first Europeans arrived in early 1600s.
+Montauk Sachem ruled the Native Americans from Montauk to the west end of the island.
+The principal village was located at Fort Pond (Figure 2) which is near Montauk Point.
+The Europeans were a group of English men and women from Massachusetts who purchased land in 1648 from the Montauk Indians that spanned Southampton's eastern boundary to Napeague Beach.

 As of 2010, the total population is 3,326 (Census 2010) with a median household income of \$71,593, a mean household income of \$97,749 and a per capita income of \$47,446.
-The occupation of the population is in management, business, science, and arts at 31.3%, service at
+The occupation of the population is in management, business, science and arts at 31.3%; service at

-23.9%, sales and office at 23.1%, natural resources, construction, and maintenance covering 17.1%, and production, transportation, and material moving occupying 4.5%.
-Based on American Community Survey 5-year estimates (2007-2011), the top three industries are arts, entertainment, and recreation, and accommodation and food services covering 19.7%; educational services, and health care and social assistance at 12.8% and construction at 15.1% (Census 2010).
-The tourist attractions in Montauk includes whale-watching, fishing, bird watching, second house museum built in 1700 which is considered as the oldest building in Montauk that is still standing (On Montauk) and Montauk Point Lighthouse which was completed on November 5, 1796 is the oldest lighthouse in New York (Montauk Lighthouse).
+23.9%; sales and office at 23.1%; natural resources, construction and maintenance covering 17.1%; and production, transportation and material moving occupying 4.5%.
+Based on American Community Survey 5-year estimates (2007-2011), the top three industries are arts, entertainment, recreation, accommodation and food services covering 19.7%; educational services, health care and social assistance at 12.8%; and construction at 15.1% (Census 2010).
+Tourist attractions in Montauk include whale watching, fishing and bird watching.
+One can visit the oldest intact building in Montauk, the Second House Museum (erected in 1700), and the oldest lighthouse in the state of New York, the Montauk Point Lighthouse completed in 1796 (Montauk Lighthouse, 2013)

-To protect its residents and tourists, Montauk, New York was selected by the Tsunami Warning Centers as part of the 75 tsunami forecast models that will be developed for the United States coastlines and territories.
-This report details the development of a tsunami forecast model for Montauk, New York.
-Development includes construction of a digital elevation model based on available bathymetric and topographic data, model validation with historic events, and stability tests of the model with a suite of mega tsunami events originating from subduction zones in the Caribbean.
+To protect life and property, Montauk was selected by the Tsunami Warning Centers as part of the 75 tsunami forecast models that will be developed for the United States coastlines and territories.
+This report details the development of a tsunami forecast model for Montauk.
+Development includes construction of a digital elevation model based on available bathymetric and topographic data, model validation with historic events, and stability tests of the model with a suite of mega-tsunami events originating from subduction zones in the Caribbean.